 Introduction to application of psychological theory and research to organizations.
 Topics include theories of organizational structure, development and change, leadership and decision making, personnel issues and decisions, human interaction in organizations, and job satisfaction and motivation.
 Prerequisite: PSY 101.
-F S

-PSY 223 Introduction to

-Adult Development and Aging
+PSY 223 Introduction to Adult Development and Aging

 (IAI S6 905) Examination of psychological and biological aspects of adult development and the aging process including relevant research in personality, learning, motivation, intelligence, achievement, creativity, and mental health across adulthood.
 Occupational patterns, social issues, and relationships within and between generations.
-Prerequisite: PSY 101.
-F S
+Prerequisite: ENG 101 placement.